 Amanda Shane, Nemacolin’s Art and Gallery Director is extremely knowledgeable and onsite to customize tours, art classes, teambuilding and more.

 Nemacolin offers a nice mix of dining options, from casual to exclusive along with their amazing wine cellar.
 I personally experienced breakfast and dinner at Rockwell’s and lunch at Aqueous and found the staff to be very attentive and the food exceptional.
 The Tavern, offering pub-style food and a relaxing atmosphere, was a great asset to the collection of dining options.
 Lautrec, where Chef Kristin Butterworth serves up European-style cuisine, provides guests a very upscale and unique dining experience.
 Nemacolin offers even more variety, check out their dining options here.

 I was able to experience clay shooting for the first time!
 Upon arrival to the Field Club, I was warmly greeted and checked in.
 My amazing instructor, gave me hearing and eye protection, showed me safety first, the proper handling of the shotgun and how to keep the muzzle pointed down!
 He made sure he gave me the proper size shotgun.
 He taught me how to use proper form and the correct shooting stance, focus my eyes, say pull and I did it, I hit the clay first try!

 I was fortunate to treat myself to a hot stone massage at the Nemacolin spa.
 The therapist was extremely professional, highly skilled, and well trained.
 I thoroughly enjoyed the experience.
 Take note, with 40 treatment rooms, this spa facility is well-equipped and great for groups.

-Do not hesitate to contact me for information.
-I am happy to share my personal experience at Nemacolin and to help your group with planning your next meeting, conference, or special event.
+I'd be happy to share my personal experience at Nemacolin and to help your group plan your next meeting, conference, or special event.